nickmmark/na-pathway/README.md

 ### 🚧 Features to Add
 [x] Add therapies (d5W, 3% NS, ddAVP, etc)

-[ ] Add more info about therapies on the graph, for example:
+[x] Add more info about therapies on the graph, for example:
 - ideally I could add a weight based calculator to *estimate* how much a given free water bolus would be expected to decrease the sodium
 - when was ddAVP given --> show the expected half life of the drug

-[ ] Make it possible to save the graph or share with someone else
+[ ] Make it possible to easily share the graph with someone else
 - one approach would be to persist the data (e.g. on a server) and have a login or direct link
 - alternatively could have a "share" button that included the data in the hyperlink itself?

 [ ] Add a watermark to the graph
+- always good to be be transparent about the source! also helps others find the app.

 [ ] Ideally this would be integrated into the EHR so the user wouldn't have to do any data entry.
 - this could pull lots of additional data --> therapeutics given, urine output, other labs, etc